Chee Dale in the Peak District makes a wonderful location for a day hike.

 The Chee Dale walk also has some fun stepping stones on the walk so excellent for big kids like me who love combining nature, wildlife and adventure in one walk.

-I did this walk whilst on route to Manchester Airport, I couldn’t resist the temptation for a hike in my favourite National Park and this Chee Dale walk had been on my list for a while!
+I did this walk whilst on route to Manchester Airport, I couldn’t resist the temptation for a hike in my favourite National Park and the Chee Dale walk had been on my list for a while!

 Here’s all you need to know about the Chee Dale walk so you can enjoy your own adventure.